-The following tables and the notes thereto state the names of all persons proposed to be nominated for election as directors, all other positions and offices with the Company, or any of its significant affiliates now held by them, their principal occupations or employments, their periods of service as directors of the Company (including any predecessor thereof), their attendance at board and committee meetings and the number of securities of the Company beneficially owned, or controlled or directed, directly or indirectly, by each of them as of March 22, 2019.
+The following tables and the notes thereto state the names of all persons proposed to be nominated for election as directors, all other positions and offices with the Company, or any of its significant affiliates now held by them, their principal occupations or employments, their periods of service as directors of the Company (including any predecessor thereof), their attendance at board and committee meetings and the number of securities of the Company beneficially owned, controlled or directed, directly or indirectly, by each of them as of March 20, 2020.
 Information as to the number of shares beneficially owned, controlled or directed, directly or indirectly by each nominee, not being within the knowledge of the Company, has been furnished by the respective nominees individually.

-The board of directors has constituted an Audit Committee, a Human Resources Committee, a Nominating and Governance Committee, and an Environment and Health & Safety Committee (the "Committees").
+The board of directors has constituted an Audit Committee, a Human Resources Committee, a Nominating and Governance Committee, and a Corporate Social Responsibility Committee (the "Committees").
 Members of the Committees are identified in the tables set forth below.

 Director since:

-December 19, 2016
+December 19, 2016 Ontario, Canada Independent Age: 60

-Ontario, Canada

-Independent

-Age: 59

-Member of the Audit
+Chair of the Audit Committee

-Committee